EmpathyApp/EmpathyApp/docs/ways-of-working/tester.md

-DocVer: 0.0.1
+DocVer: 0.1

-1. Copy the manual test specification into a new file
+1. Copy the manual test specification into a new file (so that you can work with this as a guide)

 2. Copy the last "test record" for this test into the same file or use as a reference

+### Preparation

+Clear cache in browser
+Clear cahce in _____
+Sign out
+a skype name which has not been registered before an email which has not been registered before latest version of the empathy app plugin

-#### Tools
+### Tools

 Tool | Test area | Notes
 ---|---|---